The first book in this list is one that I wrote. It takes the online classes I've been teaching and puts everything into

 I always say that learning a language syntax and grammar is half of what you need to program in that language.
 The other half is learning the library.
 The C++ Standard library is powerful but does take some getting used to.
 I think that's why the first half of this book explains how the library works.

 Click here to get this book on Design Patterns.
-I first read this book in the mid 1990's and recommend this book on Design Patterns to everybody who wants to create better designs.
+I first read this book in the mid 1990's and recommend this book to everybody who wants to create better designs.
 The authors became famous as the Gang Of Four, or GoF, because of this book.

 Design Patterns invented the idea of design patterns and software design has never been the same since.
 The book shows and explains common solutions that every coder eventually needs to solve.
 The solutions you'll learn about are so common and widely applicable that understanding the pattern behind the solution will not only save you countless hours of design, but you'll end up with a better design too.

 That's because these patterns are common for a reason.
 They work.
 If you've never read this book before, then my advice here is the same as I'd give to my best friends.